Pahasara/Pahasara/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> <b> About Me </b>
 - A passionate Self-taught C# lover;
-- Playing League's at spare time;
+- Playing MLBB's at spare time (unreachable for duos);
-- Currently learning C language;
+- Currently walking on water (only when it freezes);
+- Music is the reflection of urself;
 - Heard that, "be yourself; everyone else is already taken";

 <br>